blainehansen/votebase/README.next.md

 votebase dev
 ```

+- in a temp podman postgres
+  - execute `schema.sql` against it, including rendering placeholders for any abstract requires by choosing random "real" names for each
+  - generate the queries and write them into the file

 ### `check`

 `check` is similarly abstract, so it type checks the Ruleset, keeping all abstract table/function names abstract.
 More for checking internal consistency, mostly to ensure a templated Ruleset is correct.
 This also checks the schema of your Ruleset makes sense.